Client Capability Negotiation

 Previous versions of this spec did not state that space-separated capability lists may end with a trailing space.

-Software supporting CAP: Ergo, IRCCloud Teams, ircd-hybrid, InspIRCd, Nefarious IRCu, Planio Team Chat, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, BitchX, catgirl, Colloquy, Glirc, HexChat, IceChat, Irssi, Konversation, KVIrc, LimeChat, mIRC, Mozilla Thunderbird, Pidgin, Quassel, senpai, Srain, Swirc, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, Mibbit, PIRC.pl web client, IRC for Android, CoreIRC, LimeChat, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), ZNC (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, Net::Async::IRC, pydle, Rust irc, Warren, zIRC, BitlBee, Heisenbridge (bouncer mode), matrix-appservice-irc, Matrix2051, Matterbridge, PyLink (clientbot mode)
+Software supporting CAP: Ergo, IRCCloud Teams, ircd-hybrid, InspIRCd, Nefarious IRCu, Planio Team Chat, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, BitchX, catgirl, Colloquy, glirc, Halloy, HexChat, IceChat, Irssi, Konversation, KVIrc, LimeChat, mIRC, Mozilla Thunderbird, Pidgin, Quassel, senpai, Srain, Swirc, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, Mibbit, PIRC.pl web client, IRC for Android, Colloquy, CoreIRC, LimeChat, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), ZNC (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, Net::Async::IRC, pydle, Rust irc, Warren, zIRC, BitlBee, Heisenbridge (bouncer mode), matrix-appservice-irc, Matrix2051, Matterbridge, PyLink (clientbot mode)

-Software supporting CAP 302: Ergo, IRCCloud Teams, ircd-hybrid, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, Colloquy, Glirc, HexChat, IceChat, Irssi, Konversation, mIRC, Mozilla Thunderbird, Quassel, senpai, Srain, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, CoreIRC, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), ZNC (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, pydle, Rust irc, Warren, zIRC, BitlBee, matrix-appservice-irc, Matrix2051, Matterbridge, PyLink (clientbot mode)
+Software supporting CAP 302: Ergo, IRCCloud Teams, ircd-hybrid, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, Colloquy, glirc, Halloy, HexChat, IceChat, Irssi, Konversation, mIRC, Mozilla Thunderbird, Quassel, senpai, Srain, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, Colloquy, CoreIRC, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), ZNC (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, pydle, Rust irc, Warren, zIRC, BitlBee, matrix-appservice-irc, Matrix2051, Matterbridge, PyLink (clientbot mode)

-Software supporting cap-notify: Ergo, IRCCloud Teams, ircd-hybrid, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, Colloquy, Glirc, HexChat, IceChat, Irssi, Konversation, mIRC, Mozilla Thunderbird, Quassel, senpai, Srain, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, CoreIRC, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), ZNC (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, Rust irc, Warren, zIRC, PyLink (clientbot mode)
+Software supporting cap-notify: Ergo, IRCCloud Teams, ircd-hybrid, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, Colloquy, glirc, Halloy, HexChat, IceChat, Irssi, Konversation, mIRC, Mozilla Thunderbird, Quassel, senpai, Srain, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, Colloquy, CoreIRC, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), ZNC (as Client), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), ChatSharp, Communi, girc, irc-framework, ircrobots, Kitteh IRC Client Library, Rust irc, Warren, zIRC, PyLink (clientbot mode)